gitlabhq/gitlabhq/doc/security/rack_attack.md

 have to wait for the next minute to be able to try again.

-If you installed or upgraded GitLab by following the [official guides](../install/README.md) this should be enabled by default.
-If your instance is not exposed to any incoming connections, it is recommended to disable Rack Attack.
+If you installed or upgraded GitLab by following the [official guides](../install/README.md) this should be disabled by default.
+If your instance is not exposed to any incoming connections, it is recommended to leave Rack Attack disabled.

 For more information on how to use these options check out [rack-attack README](https://github.com/kickstarter/rack-attack/blob/master/README.md).